Santa Clara University School of Law: Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Santa Clara for the 2021-2022 academic year was $89,444 for first-year law students.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Santa Clara for the 2026-2027 academic year was $101,724 for first-year law students.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $262,472.

 Students

-For the 2021 entering class, the top-five feeder schools into Santa Clara Law were UC Berkeley, UC Davis, UC San Diego, San Jose State University, and Santa Clara University.
+For the 2025 entering class, the top-five feeder schools into Santa Clara Law in order were UC Berkeley, UC Davis, Santa Clara University, and San Jose State University.

-The top-five feeder states in order are California, Texas, Nevada, Washington, and Arizona.
-For the 2021 entering class, 2,336 people applied to the School of Law and 205 full-time and 21 part-time students matriculated.
+For the 2025 entering class, 2,648 people applied to the School of Law and 213 full-time and 51 part-time students matriculated.
+The top-five feeder states in order for the 2021 entering class were California, Texas, Nevada, Washington, and Arizona.

-For the 2021 entering class, the LSAT scores for entering full-time students were 160 for the 75th percentile and 155 for the 25th percentile.
-The undergraduate GPA for full-time entering students was 3.62 for the 75th percentile and 3.21 for the 25th percentile.
+For the 2025 entering class, the LSAT scores for entering full-time students were 162 for the 75th percentile and 157 for the 25th percentile.
+The undergraduate GPA for full-time entering students was 3.73 for the 75th percentile and 3.22 for the 25th percentile.

 Santa Clara Law has a chapter of the Order of the Coif, a national law school honorary society founded for the purposes of encouraging legal scholarship and advancing the ethical standards of the legal profession.

 Campus

 Over the last century, the Santa Clara University campus, located along El Camino Real in Santa Clara, has expanded to more than 104 acre.
 Amid its many Mission-style academic and residential buildings are the historic mission gardens, rose garden, and palm trees.

-Until 1939, the law school inhabited present-day St. Joseph's Hall at the center of campus.
+Until 1939, the law school inhabited present-day St. Joseph's Hall at the center of Santa Clara University's campus.
 Under the tenure of Dean Edwin Owens, Bergin Hall was constructed and became home to the school in 1939.
 The new building was built using monies collected through Santa Clara football's successful appearances in the Sugar Bowl and named after Thomas Bergin, Santa Clara's first graduate, a California legal pioneer, and an early donor to the School of Law.

 The Edwin Heafey Law Library was constructed in 1963, and expanded in 1973 to include more space for library materials.
 Heafey was renovated and expanded again in 1988.
 The collection contains over 400,000 volumes in print and digital formats.
 Additionally, the library manages an institutional repository which currently contains over 4,000 digital items including a collection of papers related to the Congressional hearings regarding the Watergate Scandal donated by Congressman Don Edwards.
 Other digital collections include documents relating to litigation over the Patient Protection and Affordable Healthcare Act (also known as Obamacare) and the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.